 His employer shows up out of the clear and sits them down for a counseling session.
 The young woman is told she has brought great pain and suffering to the community on the small island because she will not give up on her marriage and husband, leaving them to their fates.
 They either need to patch up the marriage or she needs to leave the island.

 Which brings us back to the initial scenario….standing in the breeze, listening to the now sorrowful song under the ironwood tree, she hopes to control and patch up the relationship.
-Watching the man and his lover tearfully part, she hears that ironwood tree song, knowing it is a mournful tune to which she is marching to the funeral of her marriage.
+Watching the man and his lover tearfully part, she hears that ironwood tree song, knowing it is a mournful dirge to which she is marching to the funeral of her marriage.